blues/app-accelerators/68-cnc-machine-spindle-load-cycle-time-tracker/README.md

 </Note>

-A [industrial equipment monitoring](https://blues.com/industrial-equipment-monitoring/) reference design that gives machine-tool OEMs **hourly summarized telemetry** from their installed base — spindle load, feed-rate override, run/idle minutes, cycle counts, average cycle time, operator ID, and observed active-alarm-transition counts — with **immediate cellular alarm delivery** for fault and overload events that carries the full alarm code in each alarm note.
-CNC controllers that expose telemetry over **Modbus TCP** supply the data; a direct point-to-point Ethernet link captures it without touching the machine shop's OT network.
-Normal telemetry (spindle statistics, run/idle minutes, cycle data) batches into hourly `cnc_summary.qo` notes; alarms bypass that cadence and arrive in Notehub within the Notecard's session-establishment window; operator-ID transitions emit immediate `cnc_operator.qo` notes as they occur.
+An [industrial equipment monitoring](https://blues.com/industrial-equipment-monitoring/) reference design for machine-tool OEMs who want continuous visibility into how their installed base is actually being used.
+The device sits on the customer's CNC machine and reports the operational signals an OEM cares about — how hard the spindle is working, how many cycles ran each hour, how often the machine sits idle, which operator is logged in, and what alarm codes the controller raises — back to the OEM's cloud over cellular, without ever touching the customer's plant network.
+Routine telemetry batches into hourly summaries; alarms and operator-ID changes arrive immediately.
+The hardware is an Arduino OPTA RS485 with a Blues Wireless for OPTA cellular expansion (see §3 for the BOM); the data source is any CNC controller that exposes telemetry over **Modbus TCP**.

 ## 1. Project Overview